Evidence-based policy. Real economic impact.

 Collective merchant bargaining and visibility

 Most Hawaiʻi merchants negotiate payment terms individually while facing the same cost structures.
-By organizing merchants collectively, we surface shared cost drivers and improve visibility into system-wide inefficiencies that individual businesses cannot address alone.
+By organizing merchants collectively, we surface shared cost drivers.

 03